Parven05/Odin-Doc-Gen/README.md

 "literals":      [...]
 ```

-No code changes needed — `gen.py` reads this file and rebuilds the JS highlighter every time you run it.

----

 ## Regenerating

-Just run `gen.py` again after any source change:

 ```bash
 python gen.py
 ```

-The output is always a single self-contained `index.html` — no server needed, open it directly in any browser.
+Run this after any source change.
+Output is always a single `index.html`.